nwdigitalradio/n7nix/RMSGW_INSTALL.md

 ./init_install.sh
 ```

-* note: to change your password as root
+* note: to change your user password as root
 ```bash
 passwd username
 ```